KeithDang1610/Rest_API-with-Flask-and-Python/README.md

 ## Challenges:
 - Incomplete website development (front end pending).
 The website hasn't been completed until now.
-- Balancing the learning curve of both front-end and back-end development, with limited API knowledge.
+- Balancing the learning curve of both front-end and back-end development.
 - Managing high maintenance and operational costs.

 ### The Rest API with endpoint /strore